Table Of Contents

 Finding a good real estate agent means finding a good negotiator.
 Don’t assume all agents will negotiate for you.
 You might want to bring up opportunities to bargain for what you really want.

-Ask around and you will learn that most anything can be negotiated when prepared to buy a home.
+Ask around and you will learn that almost anything can be negotiated when prepared to buy a home.
 Want to offer a lower purchase price?
 Want the 12-year old water heater replaced?
 Want the seller to pay part or all of the closing costs?
 All of these can be negotiated and included in the purchase agreement.

-Some sellers will not include appliances in the sale of their home.
+Some sellers will not include appliances in the sale of their homes.
 After negotiations, they may include them as a bonus in the contract.
 If you attempt to negotiate for new appliances and fail, keep in mind that you can donate the old appliances to Goodwill and use it as a tax write-off.

 It’s common for buyers to ask for a home warranty and the seller to pay for the first year, as part of the contract negotiation.
 A home warranty is an annual service contract that covers the repair of heating and air systems, plumbing, appliances, and other systems that break down over time.
 If the seller agrees to the home warranty, it is typically called a seller concession or contribution.